 The REFB’s Kitchen Collective has not merely increased food access, but improved nutritional intake.
 Many low-income seniors struggling with food insecurity face decreased mobility and physical and mental disabilities, which can inhibit preparing home cooked meals.
 Low-income working families often have more than one low-wage job, leaving little time to prepare a nutritious meal.
 Poverty, time constraints, and fatigue create barriers to eating healthy.
 The Kitchen Collective Program removes these barriers.

-Currently, we cook, package, freeze and distribute 4,000 entrées per month to 600 low-income seniors and 400 low-income families.
+Currently, we cook, package, freeze and distribute 4,000 entrées per month to more than 600 low-income seniors and more than 250 low-income families.

 How You Can Help

 The distribution of hand-crafted entrées, created by blending simple, fresh donated ingredients, contributes to a thriving, food secure community.
 By donating to the Kitchen Collective Program, you are supporting a vision of a healthier and more hopeful Sonoma County.